adaptlearning/adapt-contrib-accordion/README.md

 ####body

-The text entered for the body will be shown when the reader opens this accorion element.
+The text entered for the body will be shown when the reader opens this accordion element.

 ##Limitations